sydney’s newest investment casting foundry

 dewaxing

-once the ceramic shell is hardened, it is loaded into our autoclave, a large pressure boiler that melts the wax out to be reused. following this each shell is placed into the kiln and preheated to 800 degrees, removing all moisture from the shell and ensuring there is no wax or debris inside each shell.
+Once the ceramic shell is hardened, it is loaded into our autoclave, a large pressure boiler that melts the wax out to be reused.
+Following this each shell is placed into the kiln and preheated to 800 degrees, removing all moisture from the shell and ensuring there is no wax or debris inside.

 casting